ibrahimGozlukaya/DSA210-/README.md

 ---

 ##  1. Motivation
-Over the past fifteen years, social media has become an essential part of everyday life, shaping how people communicate, access information, and spend their free time.
+Over the past fifteen years, social media has become a central part of everyday life — shaping how people communicate, follow news, and spend their free time.
-However, its usage does not grow at a constant pace.
-Economic and social factors may influence how and why people engage with these platforms.
+However, social media use does not evolve independently from the broader economy.
+Economic conditions and people’s confidence in the future often influence how they behave online.
-When the economy slows down, prices rise, or consumer confidence falls, individuals might turn to social media more frequently — either to stay informed, connect with others, or as a low-cost source of entertainment and distraction.
+When inflation rises, growth slows, or optimism declines, individuals may turn to digital platforms more often — to stay informed, to seek connection, or simply as an affordable form of entertainment.

-This project aims to examine **how economic changes and consumer confidence relate to social media usage** across European countries between **2011 and 2024**.
+This project explores **how changes in economic indicators and consumer confidence relate to social media usage** across European countries between **2011 and 2024**.
-Rather than focusing on deep crises, it investigates whether periods of **economic uncertainty or optimism**  measured through inflation, unemployment, GDP growth, and confidence indicators are reflected in shifts in social media participation.
+Rather than focusing on crises, it studies whether **economic uncertainty or optimism** is reflected in online engagement patterns.
-Finally, the project also explores whether certain platform types (e.g., entertainment-oriented vs. professional networks) attract more engagement when overall usage increases.
+In addition, it examines whether different types of platforms — such as entertainment-based (TikTok, YouTube) or professional ones (LinkedIn) — gain more attention when overall participation increases.
 ---

 ##  2. Research Questions and Sub-Questions